benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q189.png)

 Elements below a horizontal quantifiers (green rectangles, aggregate conditions, and aggregation tags) may also be **chained**.
-When elements are chained - they serve as filters.
-The branch's condition is met only if at least one assignment passes all these filters.
+When elements are chained - each element serves as a filtering step.
+The branch's condition is met only if there is an assignment that passes all the filtering steps.

 Here is an example: